-Chalet team close-up: Niall Osborne
+Chalet Team Close-Up: Chef Niall Osborne

 Cooking for a living wasn’t something this bearded 26-year-old intentionally set out to do, but it didn’t take long before Niall discovered a real affinity for kitchen life.

 “I ended up not completing my A-levels for health reasons, so was looking for something else and found myself working in a gastropub near Winchester as a commis chef.
 It was really good fun, quite high-pressure and I found out that I rather enjoyed cooking.”

 After several enjoyable years behind the stove at the various village pubs of Hampshire, Niall fancied a slice of a life abroad and so left behind his rural roots to become a chalet chef in French resort La Plagne.

 “I’d never skied before but thought why not?
 It was a way for me to carry on cheffing but to experience something new.
 I really enjoyed the lifestyle but I was working for a company where you were restricted to a set menu, so it wasn’t very progressive.”

 Despite the ceiling on developing his skill-set, Niall was sold by the seasonnaire lifestyle.
 Pining to spend a summer by the sea, he found his next job on the little-know Channel Island of Alderney at popular island restaurant run by Fish & Pips co-founder Holly Chandler (The Fish), The Georgian House.